A Simple 2-Week Recovery Plan Following XC

 Resume training on Monday.

-The Mistake Motivated Athletes Often Make
+The Mistakes Motivated Athletes Often Make

 They don’t take enough time off before resuming training.
 December and January are hard months to train.
 Athletes need to get to February as fired up about training as they are when they resume in November or December.